blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 spell attack rolls, add this modifier.
 When targets make saving throws to resist your spells, they roll against 10 + spellcasting modifier.
 During each rest, you may pepare copies of your spells to cast.
 You know 1 spell at first level, and learn a new one with each level following.
-You can cast each spell once per rest.
+You can cast each spell you know once per rest.

-#### Reliable Spell
-Pick one spell.
-Whenever you rest, you may prepare a copy for cast, and doing so does not count against the number of spells you can prepare.

 #### Improve Spell
 Pick one spell.
 Make some change or improvement to it.
 Work with the keeper.